Historic victory for Canada in the World Hockey Championship

 It is a beautiful story of Maxime Comtois whose recent engagement on the international stage ended badly.

-The captain of the Canadian national team at the 2019 Junior World Hockey Championship, missed an opportunity with a penalty, in overtime, in the quarter-final against Finland.
+The captain of the Canadian national team at the 2019 World Junior Championships, missed a chance with a penalty, in overtime, in the quarter-final against Finland.

 Then Toni Utunen gave the victory to the Finns to finish the Canadians’ race.
-Then it was Comtowa Hate message target on social media.
+Comtois was then the target of hate messages on social media.

 The United States celebrates the bronze medal

-Earlier today, Conor Garland scored and two assists, the United States defeated Germany 6-1 in the bronze medal match.
+Earlier today, Conor Garland scored one goal and two assists, and the United States beat Germany 6-1 in the bronze medal match.

 Guided by his offense, Cal Petersen made 33 tackles.

-Christian Wallanen and Jason Robertson each scored one goal and one assist for the Americans, while Jack Drury, Trevor Moore and Ryan Donato each scored one goal for Germany.
+Christian Wallanen and Jason Robertson each added a goal and assist for the Americans, while Jack Drury, Trevor Moore and Ryan Donato each found Germany’s net once.
 Taggie Thompson stood out with three assists.

 In the loss case, Dominic Bittner prevented the US from getting the shutdown, and Felix Brockmann blocked 24 shots directed at him.

-The United States has won bronze in four of the last eight editions of the Men’s World Hockey Championship.
+The United States has won bronze in four of the last eight editions.